Black Nazarene: Name and description

 The image derives its official name from "Nazarene", a title of Christ identifying him as a native of Nazareth, along with its dark complexion (unusual for depictions of Jesus, even in the Philippines, but can be found in Mexico where the statue was carved).

-The Roman Catholic Church encourages the image to be called Jesús Nazareno.
+The Catholic Church encourages the image to be called Jesús Nazareno.
 Manila Archbishop Jose Cardinal Advincula issued a decree on October 3, 2024 renaming the host church and the image to Jesús Nazareno to "further focus the people on the holy name of our Lord than a color or attribute".

 The image wears a braided wig made of dark, dyed abacá, along with a golden Crown of Thorns.
 Attached to the Crown are the traditional "Tres Potencias" ("three powers") halo, variously understood as symbolising the three powers of the Holy Trinity; the faculties of will, memory, and understanding in Christ's soul; or his exousia (authority), dunamis (power), and kratos (strength).
 These three rayos ("rays"), likely an angular variant of the cruciform halo, are used exclusively for and proper to images of Jesus Christ in traditional Filipino and Hispanic iconography to signify his divinity.
 The original image has lost several fingers over the centuries.

 Jesus is shown barefoot and in a genuflecting posture, symbolising the agony and the weight of the Cross, along with the overall pain Christ endured during his Passion.
 The Cross itself is of black wood tipped with flat, pyramidal brass caps.

 Composition and main replicas

-The Señor Vicário being lifted onto its ándas at the start of the Traslación.
+The Señor Vicário being lifted onto its ándas at the start of the 2012 Traslación.
 The peana or base of the image can be seen under the hem of its robes.

-There is no singular complete image of the Jesús Nazareno, because the original image was broken up into several pieces, which were then attached and combined in two main replicas:
+There is no singular complete image of the Jesús Nazareno, as the original one was broken into several pieces, and combined in two main replicas: